 Stay in a Capsule Hotel

-A visit to Japan wouldn’t really be complete without a stay in the famous capsule hotels.
+A visit to Japan wouldn’t really be complete without a stay in the famous capsule hotels, which can be some of the best hotels in Japan, especially if you’re on a budget.
 You can have a good night’s rest in a comfortable environment while experiencing a truly memorable time.
 Capsule hotels are cheaper than standard hotels, allowing you to save some of your money set aside for lodging costs.

 Hostels Are Everywhere